 Fr.
-Joseph: I can't say exactly when I received the vocation but as young as I was 10 years.
+Joseph: I can't say exactly when I received the vocation but as young, as I was 10 years.
 I admired the priests who were serving in my parish back in Kenya and as soon as I started serving at the altar at the age of 12 years, I grew up knowing that I wanted to be a priest.
 When I finished secondary school, I shared it out with my parish priest and he gave me the address of The Franciscan Missionaries of Hope.
 My mother did not object it, so I went ahead.
 My parents had separated when I was only 5 years old, so I was brought up by my Mother.

 Gordon: Where did you attend seminary and what were your favorite courses ?

 Fr.
 Joseph: I attended seminary formation in Kenya.
-First I did the postulate year 2005-2006,then in 2006- 2007 I did my novitiate year After that I proceed to philosophical studies until 2010, then from 2010- 2014/ I did my theological studies.
-I was very interested In political philosophy, Canon Law and Liturgy.
+First I did the postulate year 2005-2006, then in 2006- 2007 I did my novitiate year After that I proceed to philosophical studies until 2010, then from 2010- 2014/ I did my theological studies.
+I was very interested In political philosophy, Canon Law, and Liturgy.

 Gordon: What percentage of Kenya is Catholic and what are some of the pressing spiritual challenges in Kenya?

 Fr.
-Joseph: Kenya is country with freedom of religion.
+Joseph: Kenya is a country with freedom of religion.
 So you will find all kinds of religions in Kenya.
 Christianity forms the highest percentage with Catholics being 30% of the population.
 Just like any part of the world, secularism is great danger to Christianity but also culture brings in some challenges.
 A certain percentage could still subscribe to African traditional culture.

 Gordon: Where you initially assigned when you became a priest?
 Please share with our readers some of the initial challenges that you faced.

-So the challenge of reaching out to all these people was unbearable So through my twitter friends, they helped me raise some funds for a small saloon car which could not manage to move around the parish due to poor roads and floods during the rainy season.
+So the challenge of reaching out to all these people was unbearable So through my twitter friends, they helped me raise some funds for a small saloon car that could not manage to move around the parish due to poor roads and floods during the rainy season.

 But the main challenge which still remains is accessibility to clean drinking water.
-People would walk for miles to get water from rivers and dams which was not clean, so there were a number of diseases associated to dirty water and I feared for my life.
+People would walk for miles to get water from rivers and dams which was not clean, so there were a number of diseases associated with dirty water and I feared for my life.

-Where I come from that is my birth village we still face the same challenge of accessing clean drinking water but unlike my former parish, in our area we do not have any river flowing or any lake near by.
+Where I come from that is my birth village we still face the same challenge of accessing clean drinking water but unlike my former parish, in our area, we do not have any river flowing or any lake nearby.

 Many of us have no idea what it's like to be thirsty.
 We have plenty of water to drink in the United States.
 But many people around the world don't have that luxury.
 Every day, about 1,400 children throughout the world die from diseases caused by unsafe water and poor sanitation.